Contents

 fn from_str_slice_produces_supervillain_full_with_first_and_last_name() {

-If we save and run the tests, we will notice that it is not executed.
-Yet, its name is printed, it comes with a result ("ignored"), and it gets accounted for.
+If we save and run the tests, we will notice that they aren't executed.
+Yet its name is printed, it returns a result ("ignored"), and it is accounted for.

 running 5 tests